 How we ensure the security of personal information

 Personal information is minimised in phone and email communication.
 Sensitive personal data will be sent to clients in an email attachment that is password protected.
-Treating Disorders London will never use open or unsecure Wi-Fi networks to send any personal data.
+Treating Disorders will never use open or unsecure Wi-Fi networks to send any personal data.

 Personal information is also stored on an Apple Mac computer and on a secure server owned by Dr Georgina Heath.
 These are password protected.
 Malware and antivirus protection is installed on all computing devices.
 Mobile devices are protected with a passcode/thumbprint scanner, mobile security and antivirus software.
 Any written therapy notes are stored in two separately locked containers.

 Your right to access the personal information we hold about you

 You have a right to access the information we hold about you.